 Editor’s Note: Exposure to NWDAF and external parties (such as the Application Service Provider) via Naf.

-Editor’s Note: SA2 is expected to take the lead on the design of the Naf_EventExposure API, so this clause might just need to provide cross-reference to the SA2 specification plus an overview of how the API is used.

 Annex A (informative): Collaboration scenarios for data collection and reporting

 A.1 General

 This annex documents a set of collaboration scenarios that illustrate potential deployments of the data collection and reporting architecture as defined in the present document.